 A heart transplant is a surgical procedure that involves replacing the failing, diseased heart with a healthier heart.
 This procedure is for patients with end-stage heart failure or severe coronary artery disease or any other heart conditions who do not get relieved through medications or other surgical interventions.

-Cardiologists recommend heart transplant to the patients suffering from end-stage cardiac failure.
+Cardiologists recommend heart transplants to patients suffering from end-stage cardiac failure.
 Various conditions that may result in cardiac failure include:

 Coronary artery disease